Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate general knowledge of educational research methodologies, and sound understanding of action research and case methodologies for understanding how student learn and implications for teaching.
+1 Demonstrate sound foundational knowledge and skills about action research and case study methodologies for understanding how students learn and implications for teaching.
 Knowledgeable

 Creative and critical thinker